Proving the 6d a-theorem with the double affine Grassmannian

 We begin this section with a brief account of the theory of Kac diagrams, and end it with a lightning review of orbi-instantons and how Kac diagrams enter the physics discussion.

-\subsection{Kac diagrams and \texorpdfstring{$\zz_k$}{Zk}-gradings of \texorpdfstring{$E_8$}{E8}}
+\subsection{Kac diagrams and \texorpdfstring{$\bm{\zz_k}$}{Zk}-gradings of \texorpdfstring{$\bm{E_8}$}{E8}}

-In mathematics, Kac diagrams were introduced in \cite{kac1990infinite} to deal with gradings of Lie algebras by finite cyclic groups (denoted $\zz_k$ here).
-Therefore, in this section we briefly recall the relationship between ``affine Kac--Moody Lie algebras'' and periodic automorphisms of (finite-dimensional) simple Lie algebras, as explained in \cite[Ch.
-6-8]{kac1990infinite}.
+Kac proved in \cite{kac1990infinite} that the periodic automorphisms of a finite-dimensional simple Lie algebra, i.e. the gradings by finite cyclic groups (denoted $\zz_k$ here), all arise via ${\mathbb Z}$-gradings of a corresponding affine Kac-Moody Lie algebra.
+The combinatorial data of this correspondence is encapsulated in the set of Kac diagrams.
+In this section we briefly recall this relationship; we refer the reader to \cite[Ch..
+6-8]{kac1990infinite} for further details.
 For simplicity, we focus on the untwisted case, which is the only one relevant to us.\footnote{The reader interested in the twisted case may consult \cite{Tachikawa:2011ch} for a brief discussion on outer automorphisms.}